hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

 Pros:

-* Enables time-series graphs for the HPE OneView Server hardware utilization statistics and HPE Virtual Connect modules utilization statistics.
+* Lightweight solution as it only requires Grafana and an easily installable plugin
-* Supports collecting metrics from any API (simply requires the appropriate PowerShell script for the collection)
+* Supports collecting metrics from any API
-* Provides a flexible solution using widely used and cross-platform scripting language.
 * Cross-platform support, all components can be installed on Microsoft Windows or Linux.

 Cons:

-* Requires development of PowerShell scripts if the examples provided do not meet your needs.
+* Cannot create a time series Grafana visualization with non-time series data you may retrieve from an API.
+This would require the use of a database like Prometheus or InfluxDB
-* Requires in-depth knowledge of the language, API, authentication, and methods.
+* Requires in-depth knowledge of the UQL language, API, authentication, and methods.

 # Configuration